Call us on 0800 464 3677

 Downsizing protection

 If you need or want to move to a smaller home in the future, your new property may not meet your provider’s criteria.
-As long as it’s at least five years after taking out your lifetime mortgage, with downsizing protection, available on some plans, you can pay your loan back without having to pay any early repayment charges.
+If this happens, downsizing protection, available on some plans, allows you to pay your lifetime mortgage back without having to pay any early repayment charges, subject to qualifying criteria.

 Inheritance protection